waiwera/waiwera/doc/user/installation.rst

 Running Waiwera using Docker
 ----------------------------

 Waiwera provides a Python script to simplify running the Waiwera Docker container.
 This script will check if the Waiwera Docker container image is already installed on your system, and if not, it will automatically install it before running your Waiwera model.
 It also handles the sharing of files between the Docker container and your system.
-For more details, see *TODO link to running Docker section*.
+For more details, see :ref:`run_docker`.

 .. index:: Waiwera; building
 .. _native_linux_build: